HealthRx.com

 • Prescriptions filled using GoodRx / over 1 billion cumulative since launch

-• Telehealth service / GoodRx Care offers online visits starting at $19
+• Telehealth service / GoodRx Care offers online visits; $19 visits for Companion members

 • FTC settlement / $1.5 million in 2023 for unauthorized health data sharing with advertisers